 1 Calls to AddImmediateEvent differs to calls to AddSimulationTimeEvent method with repeat=0, cycleTime=0 and simulationTime=0 since the event is scheduled at the font instead of the end of the list of scheduled events for the current simulation time.

-2 It cannot be assumed that Events added via AddImmediateEvent are the next Event executed, as other Events can be scheduled with AddImmediateEvent prior to its execution, hence executed first.
+2 It cannot be assumed that Events added via AddImmediateEvent are the next Event executed, as other Events can have been scheduled with AddImmediateEvent prior to this Event, and hence are executed first.

 3 To execute an entry point immediately without going through the scheduler, the Execute() method of the EntryPoint can be called directly.